-- Before Starting Down a Hill.
+Before Starting Down a Hill.
 Slow down and shift down to a speed that you can control without using the brakes hard.
-Otherwise the brakes can overheat and lose their braking power.
-Downshift before starting down the hill.
-Make sure you are in a low enough gear, usually lower than the gear required to climb the same hill. - Before Entering a Curve.
-Slow down to a safe speed, and downshift to the right gear before entering the curve.
+Otherwise, the brakes can overheat and lose their braking power.
+Make sure you are in a low enough gear, usually lower than the gear required to climb the same hill.

+Before Entering a Curve.
+Slow down to a safe speed, and downshift to the right gear.
 This lets you use some power through the curve to help the vehicle be more stable while turning.
 It also allows you to speed up as soon as you are out of the curve.